-Whether you’re brand spanking new to using cannabis for medical or recreational purposes, or you’re old hat, at one point or other, everyone runs the risk of developing a tolerance to cannabis.
+Whether you’re brand spanking new to using cannabis for medical or recreational purposes, at one point or other, everyone runs the risk of developing a tolerance to cannabis.

 What is cannabis tolerance?